DoubleML -- An Object-Oriented Implementation of Double Machine Learning in R: Getting started

-\subsection{A Motivating Example: Basics of Double Machine Learning}
+\subsection{A motivating example: Basics of double machine learning}

-In the following, we provide a brief summary of and motivation to double machine learning methods and show how the corresponding methods provided by the \texttt{DoubleML} package can be applied.
+In the following, we provide a brief summary of and motivation to double machine learning methods and show how the corresponding methods provided by the \pkg{DoubleML} package can be applied.
 The data generating process (DGP) is based on the introductory example in \citet{dml2018}.
-We consider a partially linear model: Our major interest is to estimate the causal parameter \(\theta\) in the following regression equation with covariates \(x_i \sim \mathcal{N}(0, \Sigma)\), where \(\Sigma\) is a matrix with entries \(\Sigma_{kj} = 0.7^{|j-k|}\).
-In the following, the regression relationship between the treatment variable \(d_i\) and the covariates \(x_i\) will play an important role The nuisance functions \(m_0\) and \(g_0\) are given by We construct a setting with \(n=500\) observations and \(p=20\) explanatory variables to demonstrate the use of the estimators provided in \texttt{DoubleML}.
+We consider a partially linear model: Our major interest is to estimate the causal parameter \(\theta\) in the following regression equation with covariates \(x_i \sim \mathcal{N}(0, \Sigma)\), where \(\Sigma\) is a matrix with entries \(\Sigma_{kj} = 0.7^{\lvert j-k\rvert}\).
+In the following, the regression relationship between the treatment variable \(d_i\) and the covariates \(x_i\) will play an important role The nuisance functions \(m_0\) and \(g_0\) are given by We construct a setting with \(n=500\) observations and \(p=20\) explanatory variables to demonstrate the use of the estimators provided in \pkg{DoubleML}.
 Moreover, we set the true value of the parameter \(\theta\) to \(\theta=0.5\).
-The corresponding data generating process is implemented in the function \texttt{make\_plr\_CCDHNR2018()}.
-We start by generating a realization of a data set as a \texttt{data.table} object, which is subsequently used to create an instance of the data-backend of class \texttt{DoubleMLData}.
+The corresponding data generating process is implemented in the function \code{make\_plr\_CCDHNR2018()}.
+We start by generating a realization of a data set as a `\code{data.table}' object, which is subsequently used to create an instance of the data backend of class `\code{DoubleMLData}'. \begin{CodeChunk} \begin{CodeInput} R> library("DoubleML") R> alpha <- 0.5 R> n_obs <- 500 R> n_vars <- 20 R> set.seed(1234) R> data_plr <- make_plr_CCDDHNR2018(alpha = alpha, n_obs = n_obs, + dim_x = n_vars, return_type = "data.table") \end{CodeInput} \end{CodeChunk} The data backend implements the causal model: We specify that we perform inference on the effect of the treatment variable \(d_i\) on the dependent variable \(y_i\). \begin{CodeChunk} \begin{CodeInput} R> obj_dml_data <- DoubleMLData$new(data_plr, y_col = "y", d_cols = "d") \end{CodeInput} \end{CodeChunk} In the next step, we choose the machine learning method as an object of class `\code{Learner}' from \pkg{mlr3}, \pkg{mlr3learners} \citep{mlr3learners} or \pkg{mlr3extralearners} \citep{mlr3extralearners}.
+As we will point out later, we have to estimate two nuisance functions in order to perform valid inference in the partially linear regression model.
+Hence, we have to specify two learners.
+Moreover, we split the sample into two folds used for cross-fitting (\code{n\_folds\ =\ 2}) in our illustrating examples for simplicity.
+Two-fold cross-fitting makes it necessary to estimate the ML models only twice, i.e.,~once per fold, which reduces the computational costs.
+In practice, it is generally recommended to choose a larger number of folds, cf.~Remark 3.
+The default for the number of folds is \code{n\_folds\ =\ 5}.